Institution of Civil Engineers: History

 The late 18th century and early 19th century saw the founding of many learned societies and professional bodies (for example, the Royal Society and the Law Society).
 Groups calling themselves civil engineers had been meeting for some years from the late 18th century, notably the Society of Civil Engineers formed in 1771 by John Smeaton (renamed the Smeatonian Society after his death).
 At that time, formal engineering in Britain was limited to the military engineers of the Corps of Royal Engineers, and in the spirit of self-help prevalent at the time and to provide a focus for the fledgling 'civilian engineers', the Institution of Civil Engineers was founded as the world's first professional engineering body.

 The initiative to found the Institution was taken in 1818 by eight young engineers, Henry Robinson Palmer (23), William Maudslay (23), Thomas Maudslay (26), James Jones (28), Charles Collinge (26), John Lethbridge, James Ashwell (19) and Joshua Field (32), who held an inaugural meeting on 2 January 1818, at the Kendal Coffee House in Fleet Street.
 The institution made little headway until a key step was taken – the appointment of Thomas Telford as the first President of the body.
-Greatly respected within the profession and blessed with numerous contacts across the industry and in government circles, he was instrumental in drumming up membership and getting a Royal Charter for ICE in 1828.
-This official recognition helped establish ICE as the pre-eminent organisation for engineers of all disciplines.
+Greatly respected within the profession and blessed with numerous contacts across the industry and in government circles, he was instrumental in drumming up membership and getting a royal charter for the ICE in 1828.
+This official recognition helped establish the ICE as the pre-eminent organisation for engineers of all disciplines.

 Early definitions of a Civil Engineer can be found in the discussions held on 2 January 1818 and in the application for Royal Chartership.
 In 1818 Palmer said that:

 An Engineer is a mediator between the Philosopher and the working Mechanic; and like an interpreter between two foreigners must understand the language of both.
 The Philosopher searches into Nature and discovers her laws, and promulgates the principles and adapts them to our circumstances.
 The working Mechanic, governed by the superintendence of the Engineer, brings his ideas into reality.
 Hence the absolute necessity of possessing both practical and theoretical knowledge.

 When the time came to apply for a Charter it was clearly necessary to define the profession ... the council applied to Thomas Tredgold to propose some suitable description.
 The result was the now well-known definition of Civil Engineering as "the art of directing the great sources of power in Nature for the use and convenience of man," and this was embodied in the Charter.